sonia-kwak/sonia-kwak.github.io/src/pages/bike-de-boa/index.md

 ### Mobile

 Our hypothesis was that the main use of the app would be on Mobile, with the user in the streets either looking for a safe place to park or trying to map and review some place he/she found.
-This hypothesis is now well validated already, with Google Analytics Because of that both design and front-end development was though mobile-first.
+This led us to use a mobile-first strategy, both for UX and Front-end development, making sure this was the main touchpoint we invested our energies.

+It's interesting to note however that his hypothesis was never totally validated through our Analytics data.
+Today the access is still well split between Desktop and Mobile, with the latter overpassing the first for just a little.

 ```grid|3
 ![](./playstore_screenshots1.png)